HELENTRISHA/helentrisha/README.md

 - 👨‍💻 All of my projects are available at [updating](updating)

 - 📝 I regularly write articles on [whyidentityspirit.blogspot.com](whyidentityspirit.blogspot.com)

-- I a dynamic web developer and digital artist obsessed with creative design.
-I love blending code and canvas to create captivating digital experiences.

 - 💬 Ask me about **C#, ASP.NET JavaScript, HTML/CSS, Node & Express, React, DOM #agile, Create a backlog #SCRUM, Plantasks, Apply #UX/UI best practices,Create wireframes, Build a website using#HTML5, Enhance the user experience with JavaScriptand React, Create a responsive interface using#CSS3,Deploy web projects with #Express, Design and implement Database#SQL/#NoSQL, Develop an#APIand interface it with applications,Work in teams and collaborate using #Git& #GitHub.**